 - Mick Kavanagh, “Sunny Hill”, from Mooroopna

 - Thomas Wilson, “Cluster Hills”, from Mooroopna, and his brother

 - Mungo Wilson, “Kavason”, from Mooroopna

 - Martin Brothers (Alex and Robert), “Errol”, from Mooroopna

 - Breen Brothers (J.M. & P.P), “Gelburnie” and “New Park”, from Yarroweyah

-Alexander Pollock’s homestead was located 3 miles southwest of Balldale.
+Alexander Pollock’s homestead at Sunny Hill farm, was located 3 miles southwest of Balldale.
 His sons, the five Pollock brothers, all lived in the Balldale area.
-However after their father’s death in 1915 from which he left a sizeable estate when he died in 1915, including £5684 worth of land at Balldale and £3320 owed by Michael Malone for purchase of 320 acres Alexander sold around 1905 at Tatura.
+Their father’s left a sizeable estate when he died in 1915, including £5684 worth of land at Balldale and £3320 owed by Michael Malone for purchase of 320 acres Alexander sold around 1905 at Tatura.
 His will.
 The sons gradually moved away to develop their own farms, until in the late 1930s there were no Pollocks left in Balldale.

 4. Mathew James Pollock (1874-1950)

 Matt Pollock, the oldest son, married Mary Ann Harris on 6th March 1901 at the Presbyterian manse, Echuca.
 At that time Matt was living at Taripta (as were his parents) and Mary Ann at Kyabram.
-Mary Ann’s parents were Stephen Harris, a farmer and Emma Crossman, both originally from Huish Episcopi in Somerset, England.
+Mary Ann was one of 13 children born to Stephen Harris, a farmer and Emma Crossman, both originally from Huish Episcopi in Somerset, England.